keru-ai/take-home-assignment-external/README.md

    ```bash
    git lfs pull
    ```

-## Background

-The project involves working with SEC 10-K filings, which are comprehensive annual reports filed by public companies.
-These documents provide a detailed overview of a company's financial performance, including business descriptions, risk factors, financial analysis, and other structured data.
-10-K filings are crucial for investors and analysts as they offer insights into a company's operations and financial health.
-However, they can be cumbersome to work with due to their length and complexity, often spanning hundreds of pages with dense financial and legal jargon.
-This assessment is designed to build a basic document search interface to help navigate and extract relevant information from these extensive reports more efficiently within a 3-hour timeframe.

 **What's already built:**
 - FastAPI backend with document storage and search endpoints (full-text, vector, hybrid)